Similarity

 View on concept map

-Two figures are similar if they have the same shape but possibly different sizes.
+Two figures are similar if they have the same shape but possibly different sizes, meaning all corresponding angles are equal and all corresponding sides are in the same ratio (the scale factor).
 Basis for scale drawings, maps, and proportional reasoning in geometry.

 Definition